A Strange Return

 A reflection on personal sites, strange pages, and the pull to build again

-That feeling’s been surfacing more often.
 Chris Reynolds called it directly: keep the web weird.
-Not a trend.
-A reminder.
+Not a trend, just a reminder.
 Something about that stuck with me.

 🕳️ What I Fell Into

-I bookmarked plenty.
-Most are gone.
-But the feeling stuck: falling into something unexpected and unfinished, and wanting to keep going.
+I bookmarked a lot of them.
+Most are gone now.
+But the feeling stuck- falling into something unexpected and unfinished, and wanting to keep going.

-The web wasn’t content.
-It was a landscape.
-And in that wandering, something started to take root.
-The urge to build places like that.
-Not polished platforms.
-Not branded spaces.
-Just little pockets of strange.
+I think the web back then didn’t feel like content.
+It felt more like a landscape.
+And somewhere in that wandering, I started wanting to build places like that- not polished platforms or branded spaces, just weird little pockets of something.

 🌀 What I Wanted to Make

-Weird meant randomness.
-Nonsense.
-Pages that broke their own rules.
+Randomness, nonsense, pages that broke their own rules.
 Structures that didn’t quite add up.
 Layouts that felt more like puzzles than products.
-It wasn’t trying to be clever; it didn’t ask to be understood right away.
+None of it was trying to be clever, and it didn’t ask to be understood right away.

-It was strange on purpose.
-Not broken.
-Not accidental.
-It invited friction.
-It made you pause.
-It asked you to stay with something a little longer.
+I think the important part is that it was strange on purpose- not broken, not accidental.
+It invited friction, made you pause, asked you to stay with something a little longer.
+That’s probably the version of weird that stuck with me most.

 🧩 How I’m Showing Up